Best Bed Width for Room: 7 Space-Saving Tips for Every Layout

 Standard King Size Bed

-• Couples who like their space
+• Couples who value personal space.

-• Families who co-sleep
+• Families who co-sleep.

 California King Size Bed